Learn how to make decorative switch plates the easy way with Mod Podge! You’ll want to cover all of your switch plates in paper or fabric.

 This is Heidi from Hands Occupied.
 As an apartment dweller, I often have to deal with things like dirty, cracked light switch plates in . . . special shades of beige.

-They also have paint on them from one or two lazy paint jobs by someone who didn’t think to remove (or tape) said covers.
+They also have paint on them from one or two lazy paint jobs.
+You know, someone who didn’t think to remove (or tape) said covers before paint application.

 This simple project is an awesome way to cover up cruddy light plate covers – and you can even use fabric that matches drapes in the room to tie everything together.